oyar99/gcn-rdc/README.md

 The program receives the following required parameters:

 - `--input` This should be the path of the gene expression matrix as a csv file
-- `--correlation` This should be one of these values (pearson, distance, rdc) which determines the correlation measure to use
+- `--correlation` This should be one of these values `pearson`, `distance`, `sdistance` or `rdc` which determines the correlation measure to use

 Other optional parameters are

 - `--analysis` will output a set of files that can be used for further analysis.
 See results section for more details.
-- `threshold` can be used to change the value used to determine whether two genes are connected.
+- `--threshold` can be used to change the value used to determine whether two genes are connected.
 It should be a value between 0 and 1.